Boonpeng

-Boonpeng (1890 – August 19, 1919), popularly known as Boonpeng Heep Lek (บุญเพ็งหีบเหล็ก, RTGS: Bunpheng Hip Lek) or Iron-Chest Boonpeng, was a Thai murderer and suspected serial killer who killed between two and seven religious worshippers in 1917.
-Convicted for these killings, he was beheaded in 1919, the last public execution conducted in the country.
+Boonpeng (1890 – 19 August 1919), popularly known as Boonpeng Heep Lek (บุญเพ็งหีบเหล็ก, RTGS: Bunpheng Hip Lek) or Iron-Chest Boonpeng, was a Thai murderer and suspected serial killer who killed between two and seven religious worshippers in 1917.
+Convicted for these killings, he was beheaded in 1919.
+He is the last prisoner executed by beheading in the country.

 Early life

-Boonpeng was born in 1890 in a remote village in what is now Nakhon Phanom Province's Tha Uthen District, to a Chinese father and a Lao mother.
+Boonpeng was born in 1890 to a Chinese father and a Lao mother in Tha Uthen, Monthon Lao Phuan (now Nakhon Phanom province).
 He was brought to Bangkok at age 5, where he lived in the Bang Khun Phrom district.
 Some sources claim that it was an elderly couple, Souk and Pian, who raised him as their grandson.

 As a teenager, Boonpeng was considered a handsome, charming and eloquent character who easily swooned local women, but was also known for avoiding hard work and being very lazy.
 While his foster grandparents were working, he would spend his free time studying black magic, superstitions and making love potions.
 He began extensively studying the topic with the help of an old undertaker who lived a temple near his home, but after he mastered the art, his foster grandparents kicked him out, as they refused to allow someone practising evil magic to live with them.
 The now-20-year-old then moved to Bang Lamphu, in downtown Bangkok, where he was ordained as a bhikkhu at the Wat Thewarat Kunchorn, an ancient temple.

 Using his charming personality and knowledge of black magic, Boonpeng would attract the attention of various upper-class citizens, mostly wealthy women, with whom he would sometimes have sex as part of his 'rituals'.
 As this was considered a grave sin, he was expelled by the temple's abbot.
-Boonpeng then move to the Wat Suthat temple, where he managed to convince the abbot that he would change his sinful ways.
-Despite his promises, Boonpeng's behavior worsened, as he not only continued having love affairs and practising black magic, but also opened a gambling den on temple grounds, which he operated in secret.
+Boonpeng then moved to the Wat Suthat temple, where he managed to convince the abbot that he would change his sinful ways.
+Despite his promises, Boonpeng's behaviour worsened, as he not only continued having love affairs and practising black magic but also opened a gambling den on temple grounds, which he operated in secret.